A guide to mortgage fees and costs

 ||This pays for the lender’s administration costs in setting up, maintaining and closing your mortgage.
-If you’ve paid this fee, then it’s unlikely that you’ll need to pay the exit fee (see below) although an early repayment charge (see below) may still apply if you close the mortgage early.
+If you’ve paid this fee, then it’s unlikely you’ll need to pay the exit fee (see below) although an early repayment charge (see below) might still apply if you close the mortgage early.

 ||The penalty for missed payments depends on each lender’s rules.
 Failure to keep up with mortgage repayments could also result in your home being repossessed.

-|Mortgage broker fee||This fee is for a mortgage broker, if you choose to hire one, for arranging the mortgage or giving you advice.
+||This fee is for a mortgage broker, if you choose to hire one, for arranging the mortgage or giving you advice.
 Some mortgage brokers won’t charge a fee and instead take commission from the mortgage provider.

 Read our guide to Choosing a mortgage – how to get the right deal.

 |On average £500 or a commission depending on the value of the mortgage.

 ||Not all lenders charge this fee and it’s only likely to be a requirement if you have a small deposit, as this pays for the lender’s insurance if you can’t pay back the mortgage and they have to sell your property at a loss.
 The fee is often 1.5% of the mortgage – for example, £3,000 on a £200,000 mortgage.

-|Fee for own buildings insurance arrangements||Not all lenders charge this now, so check first.
+||Not all lenders charge this now, so check first.
 Sometimes known as a freedom of agency fee or own buildings insurance fee.
 This fee sometimes applies if you decide to find your own buildings insurance, rather than take the one offered to you by your mortgage provider.

 It can save you more money in the long run by paying this fee and shopping around for your own insurance needs.

-|Early repayment charge||This fee may not always apply, so be sure to check what the rules are with each mortgage provider, especially if you want to make an early repayment in the future.
-If you already had a mortgage, check your Key Facts Illustration or European Standard Information Sheet (ESIS) document to see what the cost is.
+||This fee might not always apply, so be sure to check what the rules are with each mortgage provider, especially if you want to make an early repayment in the future.
+If you already had a mortgage, check your keyacts illustration or European Standard Information Sheet (ESIS) document to see what the cost is.